rderooy/dosbox-x-wiki/Guide:DOS-demoscene-software-in-DOSBox‐X.md

-This guide explains how to use DOSBox-X with MS-DOS software from the [demoscene](http://en.wikipedia.org/wiki/Demoscene).
+This guide explains how to use DOSBox-X with DOS software from the [demoscene](http://en.wikipedia.org/wiki/Demoscene).

 # Demo settings and notes list